-Enforcement of Foreign Judgments 2017
+Enforcement of Foreign Judgments 2019

-Sixth edition
+Eighth edition

-Getting the Deal Through is delighted to publish the sixth edition of Enforcement of Foreign Judgments, which is available in print, as an e-book, via the GTDT iPad app, and online at www.gettingthedealthrough.com.
+Getting the Deal Through is delighted to publish the eighth edition of Enforcement of Foreign Judgments, which is available in print, as an e-book and online at www.gettingthedealthrough.com.

-Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, crossborder legal practitioners, and company directors and officers.

-Throughout this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes Cyprus and Ireland.
+Through out this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
+Our coverage this year includes new chapters on Ghana and Russia.